Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

 The available endpoints correspond to regions, and the choice of endpoint determines the region in which the service performs its work.
 An example is `https://remoterendering.eastus2.mixedreality.azure.com`.

-> [!Note] For converting assets, it is preferable to pick a region close to the storage containing the assets.
+> NOTE: For converting assets, it is preferable to pick a region close to the storage containing the assets.

-> [!Note] For rendering, it is strongly recommended that you pick the closest region to the devices using the service.
+> NOTE: For rendering, it is strongly recommended that you pick the closest region to the devices using the service.
 > The time taken to communicate with the server impacts the quality of the experience.

 #### Authenticating with account key authentication